Inflammatory Bowel Disease (Chronic Enteropathies) in Dogs

 The first treatment is dietary therapy.
 Changes in diet resolve most cases of IBD.
 The regular diet is substituted with a hydrolyzed protein or novel protein diet.
 Hydrolyzed proteins are degraded to basic components that do not trigger an immune response.
 Novel proteins are proteins that the dog has not previously been exposed to, thus avoiding immune response.
 Novel protein sources include fish, rabbit, venison, or duck.

-Should dietary changes fail to have an effect, the next stage is the application of antibiotics.
 Antibiotic therapy leads to disruption of the microbiome of the GI tract, so antibiotics are only used for short-term treatment.
 Should antibiotic therapy fail to improve symptoms after 2 weeks, steroid therapy or immunosuppression is necessary.
-Alongside these treatments, adjunct treatments help manage the complications or clinical signs of IBD.
-These include:

-• Supplemental medications • Fiber • Probiotics
+• Supplemental medications

 For dogs with diet-responsive forms of IBD, improvement is seen in a few days or weeks from the onset of the new diet.
 For dogs with antibiotic-responsive forms, improvement should be noted in 2 weeks.
+For dogs requiring steroids or immunosuppressant drugs, treatment takes as long as 8 weeks.

-Environmental factors, especially the capacity of the pet parent to undertake strict dietary changes, administer drugs and undertake other therapies determine the success of treatment plans.
 Relapse is common.
 In some cases, relapses become more and more intractable.
 In non-responsive cases or in cases where protein-losing enteropathy is involved, prognosis is poor.

 Prevention